A Configuration Options

 reconfigured with the latest values of these reloadable properties.
 See

-5.1 for details about sending a HUP
+5.1 for details about sending a HUP signal to your

 Package Manager process.